-I organize a Dachshund Club in Seattle, the Adventureweiner Club, which consists of over 500 human members.
-It goes without saying that I get a lot of questions about the Dachshund breed, and, because our club is one centered around being active with your Dachshund, one of the common questions I hear is “do you think my Dachshund could lose some weight?”
+I get a lot of questions about the Dachshund breed, and, because our blog is one centered around being active with your Dachshund, one of the common questions I hear is “do you think my Dachshund could lose some weight?”

 So, let’s get down to it.

 I want to clear up some things about Dachshunds and their weight.